smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 All of the following proposals are compatible with, and benefit from, [Debug Logging](#unredacted-logging), [Internal Guideline](#internal-guideline)/[External Guideline](#external-guideline) portions of the main proposal.

-The main proposal disallows the logging of potentially sensitive data in the runtime crates, instead opting for a dedicated code generated logging layer.
+The main proposal disallows the logging of potentially sensitive data in the runtime crates, instead opting for a dedicated code generated logging middleware.
 In contrast, the following proposals all seek ways to accommodate logging of potentially sensitive data in the runtime crates.

 ### Use Request Extensions

-Request extensions can be used to adjoin data to a Request as it passes through the middleware layers.
+Request extensions can be used to adjoin data to a Request as it passes through the middleware.
 Concretely, they exist as the type map [http::Extensions](https://docs.rs/http/latest/http/struct.Extensions.html) accessed via [http::extensions](https://docs.rs/http/latest/http/request/struct.Request.html#method.extensions) and [http::extensions_mut](https://docs.rs/http/latest/http/request/struct.Request.html#method.extensions_mut).

 These can be used to provide data to middleware interested in logging potentially sensitive data.